DevEmperxr/KDPTools/readme.md

 ## Live App

 - If you want to use this app, visit https://toolkdp-81dc1.web.app .
-- This webapp is deployed and hosted on Firebase :fire:
+- This webapp is deployed and hosted on Firebase:fire:.

 # Technologies Used